SCCapstone/blackandback/README.md

     [Tensorflow](https://www.tensorflow.org/)
     [Keras](https://keras.io/)

+Once you have all the prerequisite software installed, go to the *mysite* directory and start the server using

+    python manage.py runserver

-But all that end users need is a photo and an internet connection.
+All that end users need is a photo and an internet connection.

 ## Note On Operating Systems

-A Windows setup is technically possible, but this software is intended to be run on a Linux machine.
+A Windows setup is possible, but this software is intended to be run on a Linux machine.

 # Our Team